lneely/acme-denote/README.md

 You may change this by changing `ftype` in main.go.

-## Encryption Support

-This program supports encrypted notes by integrating with [acme-crypt](https://github.com/lneely/acme-crypt).
-Set up the [plumbing rules](./PLUMBING.md) to read encrypted notes, and use `CryptPut` to write them.

 ## Signature Support

 Denote supports an optional signature component in filenames: `ID==SIGNATURE--TITLE__TAGS.ext`.
 Signatures are useful for sequential numbering, context markers, or priorities.